sansarip/peanuts/README.md

 In the above example, `:some-key` will be used as a regular keyword and will be exempt.

-#### Only Specified Args
+#### Greenlisting Args <a name="greenlisting-args"></a>

 Sometimes it's nice to only have certain args involved with subs and have the rest be untouched.
-The `:only` option is there for such cases.
+The `:only` option is there for such cases, comparable to a greenlist.

 ```clojure
 (defnc my-component